Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 There could be many answers to why someone might purchase tickets to a baseball, football, basketball, hockey, or soccer game.
 People in the United States and worldwide have complex emotional relationships with sports and brands.
 These emotions better explain their behavior than a model predicting the likelihood to purchase.

-This side of sports marketing is often overlooked and under-served.
+This side of sports marketing is often overlooked and underserved.
 Behavioral economics is a vast field.
-At least one technique we use later in the book has some of its roots in behavioral economics, and there is much literature on these subjects.
-"The Power of Moments" [@Heath2017] is an outstanding book that is imminently useful if one is to consider how specific mechanisms engender loyalty.
+At least one technique we use later in the book has some of its roots in behavioral economics, and there is extensive literature on these subjects.
+"The Power of Moments" [@Heath2017] is an outstanding book that is immediately useful if one is considering how specific mechanisms engender loyalty.
 Central themes such as _pride_ and _connection_ are almost instantly accessible to marketers at the club level.
 How can an analyst help drive the desired outcomes?
 The answer may depend on solutions outside the wheelhouse of a data scientist or business analyst.

 ## Key concepts and chapter summary